Medacorp/Luigi-s-Mansion/README.md

 ## 3DS Remake add-on changes
 Ghost behavioral changes the add-on applies:
-* Using a flashlight on a temper terror, flash or blue blaze make them "smug", laugh and then disappear, rather than ignore and continue moving/attacking; the functions for being smug exist in the base map
+* Using a flashlight on a temper terror, flash or blue blaze makes them "smug", laugh and then disappear, rather than ignore and continue moving/attacking; the functions for being smug exist in the base map.

 Room -4 is the gallery, regardless of add-on or not.
 The add-on will simply teleport players in the old gallery to the new one, and never start ticking the old one.